DUNE/dune-justin/docs/file_processing.md

 state to the finding or output state depending whether they are needed for the next stage or not.

-If the allocator returns OK to the wrapper job, then wrapper job updates the output files dune.output_status to confirmed in MetaCat.
-This is done one by one, and so it is possible for this to fail halfway through.
+If the allocator returns OK to the wrapper job, then the wrapper job updates the output files dune.output_status to confirmed in MetaCat.
+Currently this has to be done one by one, and so it is possible for this final step to fail halfway through.